Q: How old do I have to be to take driver education in Maryland?

 While Adobe promised that they will fix the “browser bug,” we can’t just wait for them to solve it, so we are hoping that these instructions will address the challenges that you have been experiencing.
 If you continue to have problems downloading your form, please let us know.
 Good luck, and thank you for choosing I Drive Smart!

-To learn more about the requirements and recommendations for new drivers in Maryland, visit:
+To learn more about the requirements and recommendations for new or experienced drivers in Maryland, visit:

 Maryland MVA >>